 - addresses the link between obesity and unhealthy lifestyles with cardiovascular disease, stroke, juvenile diabetes, high blood pressure, and cholesterol now present more often in children; and

-- provided aquatics programming to more than 3,000 individuals.
+- provides aquatics programming to more than 3,000 individuals.

 The YMCA of Greater Hartford is a charitable association open to all and committed to helping people develop their fullest potential in spirit, mind and body.
 This commitment is reinforced by our belief in living out universal values of caring, honesty, respect and responsibility.